blogmywiki/smolBASIC/README.md

 `rectangle 100 200 30 40` draws a rectangle at x=100, y=200 of width 30 and height 40

+`line 0 0 639 479` draws a line from the top left hand corner of the screen to the bottom right.

 ### Sample program to draw random colour and size circles

 Sorry there's no break key, so save this before running.
 Enter fast mode, run it - then press the reset button on the micro:bit to break out of it.